DataDog/datadog-api-client-go/api/v1/datadog/docs/MonitorOptions.md

 ### SetAggregation

-`func (o *MonitorOptions) SetAggregation(v string)`
+`func (o *MonitorOptions) SetAggregation(v MonitorOptionsAggregation)`

-SetAggregation gets a reference to the given string and assigns it to the Aggregation field.
+SetAggregation gets a reference to the given MonitorOptionsAggregation and assigns it to the Aggregation field.

 ### GetDeviceIds